-As of Rock v13.4, this setting gives you the ability to associate an image with the achievement type.
+This setting gives you the ability to associate an image with the achievement type.
 Currently this setting has no functionality in Rock and would be used for custom purposes only.

 Custom Summary Lava Template

 This setting is also for check-in celebrations.
 This is an advanced feature that lets you replace the default achievement summary with a Lava template of your own.
 For more details see the Checking-Out Check-In guide.